-Patients with DFSP with fibrosarcomatous changes and/or malignant transformations can be treated according to this algorithm.
+Patients with dermatofibrosarcoma protuberans (DFSP) with fibrosarcomatous changes and/or malignant transformations should be treated according to this algorithm.
 For DFSP without fibrosarcomatous elements refer to treatment in the NCCN Guidelines for Dermatofibrosarcoma Protuberans.

-See American Joint Committee on Cancer (AJCC) Staging, 8th Edition (ST-3).
+See American Joint Committee on Cancer (AJCC) Staging, 8th Edition (ST-5 and ST-6).